radiantlogic-devops/cloud-native-lab/docs/helm.md

 Verify:

 * To verify if the namespace has been created, run the command below

 ```console
 kubectl get namespace
 ```
-* You should see "helm-lab" in the list of outputs
+* You should see "helm-lab" in the output

 #### **Installing Zookeeper**